Ayurvedic Skin Care Home Remedies For (Acne-Dry Skin-Moles-Freckles-Sun Burns)

 The Ayurvedic approach to skin care begins with finding out the skin type that the person has.

-Combination-skin: This type of skin has different qualities.
+This type of skin has different qualities.
 The combined Kapha-Pitta skin has fat and delicate skin.
-Vata-Pitta skins are found to be dry and sensitive skin and combined Vata-Kapha skin are generally dry with some oily areas.
+Vata-Pitta skins are found to be dry and sensitive skin and combined Vata-Kapha skin is generally dry with some oily areas.

 Skin Care According to Your Dosha